Guerrilla art: Use in advertising campaigns

 The principles of guerrilla art have occasionally been adopted by corporations in various forms of guerrilla marketing, particularly viral marketing and street marketing.
 Such activity may be conducted either directly or through the use of front groups, and is used to promote a product or service.

 Controversies have arisen over corporate guerrilla campaigns.
 In 2006, the Australian launch campaign for Coca-Cola Zero Sugar, which included fake blogs and public graffiti, attracted significant criticism for violating ethical standards.
 Similarly, in 2007, a Boston-based campaign for Aqua Teen Hunger Force caused a citywide bomb scare.

+Legal ownership of guerrilla art

+Because guerrilla art by famous artists – most notably Banksy – can have tremendous monetary value, there is an ongoing debate over who owns it.
+Some argue that the law of accession means it is legally owned by the property owner.
+Another suggestion is that any money earned should be split between the finder and underlying property owner.
+Additionally, there have been calls to allow for a communal ownership of street art under municipal laws, which would mean the art belongs to the larger community.